- Create Your FAFSA ID

 Use MEFA’s tools and resources to plan, save, and pay for college

-Although our school buildings are closed due to COVID-19, we continue to actively support Brooke alumni to and through college with individualized support.
+We continue to actively support Brooke alumni in their journeys to and through college with individualized support.

 The Department of College Support and Post-Secondary Success, led by director Sarah Holden, provides individualized attention to Brooke alumni through college degree attainment.